SUMMARY

 The United Nations Sustainable Development Goals (SDGs) serve as a roadmap for governments, philanthropists and investors to determine how and where to deploy their capital.

-The SDGs help investors see where their capital is most needed and identify the interconnected, follow-on impact of each investment.
 It may also offer space for community services, such as childcare, that help remove the barriers to gainful employment faced by parents without resources (SDG 1, 5, and 10).

 Additionally, when less of a household’s budget must go toward housing, more resources are available for nutritional food and health services (SDG 11).